GodisE/Project-1-game/README.md

 1. in my html:
 2. in my css:
 3. in my js:
-//create a array of winning combos that will never
+> create a array of winning combos that will never change(static) `static winningCombos =[
-//change(static)
-`static winningCombos =[
     [1,8],
     [2,5],